AgateHQ/axate-developer-docs/docs/readme.md

 ## Integrating with Axate

-To get Axate to work on your site you need to add an Axate script to your web templates.
+To get Axate to work on your site you need to add an Axate`bundle.js` script to your web templates.
 This is what causes the Axate tab to appear on your pages.

+This will dynamically create the relevant HTML, CSS & JS and inject this into your site - rendering the Axate wallet.

 To quickly get a sense, and try a quick demo, refer to this Codepen